alachuacounty/nextjs-truth-rec/README.md

 ## Styling within this project
 * Css in js was used to style components/elements throughout this project.
 Read more here: (https://nextjs.org/blog/styling-next-with-styled-jsx)
 * Find styles for each component and page within their directories named as {pagename}-styles.js
-* To use external styles follow this pattern below
+* To use external styles follow this pattern below in your {pagename}-styles.js file
 ```jsx
 import css from 'styled-jsx/css'